|

 Condolences | Birthdays | Anniversaries | Yarzeits

-HAPPY BIRTHDAY wishes go out to to to Lindsay Brown, Meghan Alter, Jakey French, Chad Brown, and all of those celebrating their birthdays this week!
+HAPPY BIRTHDAY wishes go out to Joe Markowitz, Steve Rivkin, and all those celebrating their birthdays this week!

-HAPPY ANNIVERSARY wishes go out to all of those celebrating anniversaries this week!
+HAPPY ANNIVERSARY wishes go out to to all of those celebrating anniversaries this week!

-May Rabbi Naftali Levy, Ilyse Loven, Brenda Joseph, Rachel Perez, Miriam Reisman, Sheila Lebovitz, Adam Lemberger, Sandy Radom, Rachel bas Shoshana, and Roz Mintz, be blessed with a speedy and complete recovery!
+May Doreen Prager, Rachel Perez, Clive Walden, Sheila Lebovitz, Adam Lemberger, Sandy Radom, Rachel bas Shoshana, Roz Mintz, Sandra Sapol, Penny Chapman, Marissa Sacco, Greg Leon, and Shari Ferguson be blessed with a speedy and complete recovery!

 |